 It is why, like with solar panels, the market is moribund where no corporate welfare exists.
 If you aren't already rich, you can't get one, and if you are rich you also own regular cars - and a new study shows that you end up driving those more and the electric cars less, which means you aren't even lowering emissions as much as hopeful EPA claims during the Obama administration suggested.

-If they are popular, you don't need a mandate and welfare for the sector.
+If they are actually popular, they don't need a mandate and welfare for the sector.
 And if they are popular, driving miles would not plummet after purchase.
-Which is what happens with electric cars - nearly 4,500 miles less.
-Gasoline-powered cars are the same while electric cars drop to 70 percent.
+Yet less usage than conventional is what happens with electric cars - nearly 4,500 miles less.
+Gasoline-powered cars are the same while electric cars drop up to 70 percent.
 So not only is the earth being ruined for the materials to make them, they are not being driven enough to generate emissions benefits.

 I liken them to the espresso machine craze of the COVID-19 pandemic.
-Lots of people bought them, so lots of new models came into existence, and accessories like acupuncture needles for coffee grinds (no, really) but now there is a glut in the aftermarket.
-In California, people bought them when the Governor declared you could buy a pot brownie before getting a tattoo but not get a haircut - or a coffee inside Starbucks.
+Lots of people bought them, so lots of new models came into existence, and so did accessories like acupuncture needles for coffee grinds (no, really) but now there is a glut in the aftermarket.
+In California, people purchased them during that weird period when the Governor declared you could buy a pot brownie before getting a tattoo but not get a haircut - or a coffee inside Starbucks.
 Without the social aspect, people decided to make coffee at home.

 People who drive a lot of miles, and presumably are killing Gaia, don't want them.
 If they are just shopping trip rides for rich people, why make everyone in America subsidize them?